braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 ![A custom event example that will send a campaign to a user who has abandoned their cart and left the cart value at more than 100 and less than 200.][18]

 Custom event properties can also be used for personalization within the messaging template.
 Any campaign using [Action-Based Delivery][19] with a trigger event can use custom event properties from that event for messaging personalization.
 If a gaming application wanted to send a message to users who had completed a level, it could further personalize the message with a property for the time it took users to complete that level.
 In this example, the message is personalized for three different segments using [conditional logic][18].
 The custom event property called ``time_spent``, can be included in the message by calling ``{% raw %} {{event_properties.${time_spent}}} {% endraw %}``.

 ![A Liquid example of a user pulling custom event properties to set up different message options based on the time spent on a level.][19]{: style="max-width:75%;"}

 Custom event properties are designed to help you personalize your messaging or build granular action-based delivery campaigns.
-If you would like to create segments based on event property recency and frequency, reach out to your Customer Success Manager or our support team, as this may incur additional data costs.
+If you would like to create segments based on event property recency and frequency, reach out to your customer success manager or our support team, as this may incur additional data costs.

 ## Custom attributes
 Custom attributes are best for storing attributes about your users, or information about low-value actions within your application.
 You should keep in mind that we don't store time-series information for custom attributes, so you're not going to get any graphs based upon them like the preceding example for custom events.

 ### Custom attribute storage

-All User Profile data (custom events, custom attribute, custom data) is stored as long as those profiles are active.
-Custom event properties are stored and available for Segmentation for thirty (30) days.
-If you'd like to leverage event properties for Segmentation, contact your Braze Account Manager or Customer Success Manager.
+All user profile data (custom events, custom attribute, custom data) is stored as long as those profiles are active.
+Custom event properties are stored and available for segmentation for 30 days.
+If you'd like to leverage event properties for Segmentation, contact your Braze account manager or customer success manager.

 ### Custom attribute data types
 Custom attributes are extraordinarily flexible tools that allow for great targeting.
 The following data types may be stored as custom attributes: